Lifting couplings in Wasserstein spaces: Lenses and submetries

 \subsection{Lifting paths}

 We now turn to categories and weighted categories.
 This time we don't just want to lift points, but also paths, or arrows.
-We will consider a weighted analogue of the structure which in \cite{bryce} is called \emph{delta lens} for ordinary categories and \emph{internal lens} for internal categories.
+We will consider a weighted analogue of the structure called \emph{delta lens}, first defined in \cite{delta-lens-first}.
+(See also \cite{bryce} for the internal version of delta lenses.)

 We recall the original definition, and then present the weighted version.

 \begin{deph} Let $\cat{E}$ and $\cat{B}$ be categories.
 Let $F:\cat{E}\to\cat{B}$ be a functor, let $b:B\to B'$ be a morphism of $\cat{B}$, and let $E$ be an object of $\cat{E}$ with $F(E)=B$.
 A \emph{lifting of $b$ at $E$} is an object $E'$ of $\cat{E}$ such that $F(E')=B'$, together with an arrow $\Phi(E,b):E\to E'$ of $\cat{E}$ such that $F\big(\Phi(E,b)\big)=b$. \end{deph}